BondGraphTools/BondGraphTools/README.md

 3. Make sure Julia 0.6.4 is in your os path. (test this by running `julia -v`)
 4. Install using PyPI; `pip install BondGraphTools`

+## v0.3.4 Changelog 15.10.2018
+### Changes

+- Components and Bonds are now order aware

+### Fixes

+- Bug fixed in the handling of invalid parameters

 ## v0.3.3 Changelog 25.09.2018

 ### New